Mahdieldaw/Singularityv3/singularity architecture shareable.md

 Every AI response streams character-by-character via `PARTIAL_RESULT` messages.
 The UI uses a `StreamingBuffer` to batch DOM updates, achieving 60fps rendering even during multi-provider fan-out.

+**Cognitive Halt, User-Selected Lenses**
+When `USE_COGNITIVE_PIPELINE` is enabled, the backend intentionally halts after building a stable “Decision Map” (`MapperArtifact`) and a computed triage (`ExploreAnalysis`).
+The user then chooses a reasoning lens:

+- `Explore` (computed, no extra model call): shows the landscape using a container selected by `computeExplore()`
+- `Understand` (LLM call): produces a high-fidelity synthesis using the **One / Echo** framework
+- `Decide` (LLM call): runs the **Gauntlet** to stress-test and eliminate weak claims

+This shift turns the system from a “single synthesis generator” into an **interactive cognitive pipeline** that preserves the raw multi-model landscape while letting the user decide how to collapse it.

 ---